Multiplicative Bias Corrected Nonparametric Smoothers: Numerical examples

-We obtain significant ISE reduction.
-As predicted by Theorem \ref{main}, the data-driven procedure chooses $h_0$ bigger than $h$: the pilot estimate is over-smoothing the true regression function.
+We obtain significant ISE reduction for the four models.
+As predicted by Theorem \ref{main}, the data-driven procedure selects $h_0$ bigger than $h$: the pilot estimate is oversmoothing the true regression function.
 Of course, selecting both $h_0$ and $h_1$ is time consuming and can appear as the price to be paid to improve the local linear smoother.

-The following picture presents, for the regression function $m_1$ with $n=100$ and 100 iterations, different estimators on a grid of points.
+Figure \ref{fig:biais_var_m2} presents, for the regression function $m_1$ with $n=100$ and 100 iterations, different estimators on a grid of points.
 In lines is the true regression function which is unknown.
 For every point on a fixed grid, we plot, side by side, the mean over 100 replications of our estimator at that point (left side) and on the right side of that point the mean over 100 replications of the local polynomial estimator.
 Leave-one-out cross validation is applied to select the bandwidths $h_0$ and $h_1$ for our estimator and the bandwidth $h$ for the local polynomial estimator.
 We add also the interquartile interval in order to see the fluctuations of the different estimators.

-On this example, our estimator reduces the bias by increasing the peak and decreasing the valley and the interquartile intervals look similar for both estimator, as predicted by the theory.
+In this example, our estimator reduces the bias by increasing the peak and decreasing the valleys.
+Moreover, the interquartile intervals look similar for both estimator, as predicted by the theory.